ashwin67/rosettafi/README.md

 # The Sniffer & Mapper

-**Project Status:** Implemented Stages 1-5 (Ingestion, Mapping, Rules Engine, Categorizer, Validation)
+**Project Status:** Implemented Stages 1-6 (Ingestion, Mapping, Rules, Categorizer, Ledger, Validation)

 ## Architecture Summary
 This project implements a financial data ingestion engine designed to handle messy bank exports and standardize them into a "Split-Based Ledger" format.
 The pipeline follows a strict architecture, optimized for local execution using **Llama 3.2**: